lazywithclass/lazywithclass.github.io/2017-01-10/README.md

 First thing one notices is that this course has much better video, there's a camera that zooms onto the whiteboard, something that never happened in CSE373, which led to very difficult to understand passages in some of the lectures.

+Enrolling in [prof Skiena's class](http://www.programming-challenges.com/pg.php?page=classroominfo&classid=812) is a good start, so you get all the problems that he will assign during his lectures.